Reflections on my journey to stay in one place

 Many of the neighbors I met when I moved here would tell me (in hushed tones infused with not-so-subtle racial implications): “it’s changed so much.”
 I never knew what Hamtramck used to be but I love it for what it is now.
 I have never been to a place that is so diverse and also so well integrated.
 Viva la change.

-I needed a new definition of the word and I got one on Sunday morning, singing one of my favorite songs at the coffee shop: “you might make it further if you chose to stay.”
+I needed a new definition of the word and I found it one Sunday morning, singing one of my favorite songs at the coffee shop: “you might make it further if you chose to stay.”